 Later that same day, the familiar burning sensation returned.
 I thought about what he’d said and started rooting around my kitchen cabinets looking for any kind of vinegar.
-There was only a bottle of coconut vinegar (my wife cooks with that instead of plain vinegar – Datu Puti is the brand name I remember).
+There was only a bottle of coconut vinegar (my wife, Josie, was cooking with that instead of plain white vinegar at the time).

 I downed a tablespoon of the vinegar and it burned all the way down.
 Five minutes later the heartburn was gone, completely!
 I told myself it wouldn’t last.
 Miraculously, I didn’t get a heartburn attack again for months (after I moved to the Philippines in 2006).
 I followed the same procedure and once again rid myself of the heartburn almost immediately.